memgraph/docs/products/memgraph/upcoming/tutorials/marvel-universe.md

 Well, our philosophy is as follows - a popular hero is the one who's "known" by more other heroes, or in terms of our MCU graph, a hero that the other heroes have more connections (edges) to than some other hero is deemed "more popular".
+We'll apply analogous reasoning to define the "most popular" comic book series as well.
 This philosophy is the one underlying Google's search engine, and the algorithm embodying it is PageRank, so it would be convenient if we could make use of it.